RDMeneses/WTICG-SBSeg24/README.md

 1. ML-DSA-v: vector-by-vector generation
 2. ML-DSA-p: polynomial-by-polynomial generation

-To compile the test programs in Linux or macOS, go to `ML-DSA-v/` or `ML-DSA-p/` and run:
+To compile the test programs in Linux or macOS, go to `ML-DSA-v/` or `ML-DSA-p/` and run the commands:

 ```
 make clean all